 "The best, Mary.
 He is the best of men."

-Mary let the unfinished cap drop into her lap.
+Mary let the unfinished cap drop into her lap in utter astonishment.
 "Will I like him?" she whispered.

 "You've never shown that you disliked him."

 Mary sat and gaped at the door he had shut behind him.
 Truly, she wished he hadn't said anything at all about marriage, suitors and the rest.
-She was now in turmoil, her calm world overturned.
+She was now in turmoil; her comfortable, calm world overturned.
 Who was this man that her father spoke of—this suitor?

-Sighing, she sat down on the bench where she had sat that day and remembered their encounter word for word.
-She would never admit to anyone that there really was only one man of whom she would consider leaving the comfort of her current life for the uncharted waters of matrimony and that was Reverend Edmund Carew.
+Sighing, she sank down onto the bench where she had sat that day and remembered their encounter word for word.
+She would never admit to anyone that there really was only one man of whom she would consider leaving the surety of her current life for the uncharted waters of matrimony and that was Reverend Edmund Carew.

 "Well met, Miss Bennet!"